elestilo/el./Home.md

 # Home

 Welcome to the WooCommerce Wiki.
+The most important page in here is the **[Roadmap](https://github.com/woothemes/woocommerce/wiki/Roadmap)**.

-Here we'll post links to resources and useful snippets you can make use of in your projects.
+Here we'll also post links to resources and useful snippets you can make use of in your projects.

 ## Snippets